opensearch-project/documentation-website/_automating-workflows/workflow-steps.md

 # Workflow steps

-_Workflow steps_ form basic “building blocks” for process automation.
-Most steps correspond directly to OpenSearch or plugin API operations, such as CRUD operations on machine learning (ML) connectors, models, and agents.
+_Workflow steps_ form basic "building blocks" for process automation.
+Most steps directly correspond to OpenSearch or plugin API operations, such as CRUD operations on machine learning (ML) connectors, models, and agents.
 Some steps simplify the configuration by reusing the body expected by these APIs across multiple steps.
-For example, once you configure a _tool_, you can use this tool with multiple _agents_.
+For example, once you configure a _tool_, you can use it with multiple _agents_.

 ## Workflow step fields